 They’re fairly loud and have a bright tone.
 However, the 15-inch size adds some warmth to the mix, adding complexity to the sound.
-They easily cut through any loud stage mix, making them great options for rock and metal.
+They easily cut through any loud stage mix, making them one of the best hi hats for metal and rock.
 The wash can fill a room and they don’t need to be played too hard to make a solid impact.

 There’s something special about these hi-hats and it’s reflected in the craftsmanship.
 You won’t want to play a cheaper pair after playing on these.
 Paiste has a reputation for making some highly expensive cymbals.
 These 2002 hi-hats fall right into that, so you’ll be spending a fair bit of cash on these.

 Meinl’s Classic Custom Dark hi-hats offer a unique quality in that they’re priced somewhere between high-end and low-end cymbals.
 They offer a high-end sound for a very specific purpose and that is aggressive playing.

 The biggest drawcard for most drummers is the black and gold coloration.
 Again, it’s a bit out there for a cymbal but it does look seriously cool.
 When put under stage lights, you get a rocking aesthetic.